Endometriosis A Cause Of Infertility In 50% Of Women

-An anti-inflammatory diet includes a wide variety of fresh food, fruit and vegetables and looks to reduce consumption of dairy, processed and fast foods.
+An anti-inflammatory diet includes a wide variety of fresh food, fruit and vegetables and suggests you reduce consumption of dairy, processed and fast foods.

-To reduce oestrogen exposure eat organic hormone-free meat, limit alcohiol and eat an abundance of fruits and vegetables.The suggested dietary intake for women is 1500-2000 calories a day with 40 to 50 percent from carbohydrates, 30 percent from fat, and 20 to 30 percent from protein.
+To reduce excess oestrogen exposure eat organic hormone-free meat, limit alcohol and eat an abundance of fruit and vegetables.The suggested dietary intake for women is 1500-2000 calories.

 Certainly endometriosis always needs to be taken seriously and discussed with your doctor, but maintaining good hormone balance will be a key factor in helping to deal with this.

 Lifestyle changes too can make a difference, and you will find some suggestions in the following article.